CooperToons HomePage Caricatures Alphabetical Index Return to C. S. Lewis Caricature

 Ironically for someone who has achieved about as high a level of fame as possible, Jack has lately become a somewhat fashionable figure to trash.

 Sometimes the criticism gets downright personal.
 One of Jack's major biographers objected to the fastidious picture of Jack as portrayed by Antony Hopkins in the movie "Shadowland".
 Far from being a dapper well-dressed academic, the author stated that Jack "was a filthy old man dripping beer and tobacco".
 Andrew also questions Jack's critical objectivity.
 Jack's antipathy for the (Christian) poet, T. S. Eliot was vehement and simply a response to his own lack of talent.
-But Jack, the book out, "hated all poets" adding "because he was a failed poet."
+But Jack, the book said, "hated all poets" adding "because he was a failed poet."

 Some readers have even felt that the Narnia tales - by far Jack's most popular books - have no literary merit - and one of the most severest of the critics was none other than Ronald Tolkien!
 Jack had read or given proof copies of The Lion, the Witch, and the Wardrobe to a number of his friends.
 Later Ronald bumped into Roger Lancelyn Green, one of Jack's former students.
 "I hear you've been reading Jack's childrens story," Ronald snorted.
 "It really won't do, you know!"